Saint Louis University medical students can get involved with the Department of Pathology in a variety of ways.

 Students in the School of Medicine who are interested in pathology can take courses in the Department of Pathology starting in their first year.
 Learn more about courses in the department.

 First-year medical students take the Introduction to Pathology course during the second term.
-In AY21, the course will be offered January 4 to 22, 2021.
-For a sneak peek of the topics that will be covered in this course, check the hashtag #SLUSOMPath2021 on Twitter.
+In AY22, the course was offered January 3 to 21, 2022.
+For a sneak peek at the topics covered in this course, check the hashtag #SLUSOMPath2022 on Twitter.
 This hashtag will include “Tweetorials” that can be used as a review resource for the course.

 - PA-106: Introduction to Forensic Pathology